 I love weddings for the commitment that they stand for.
 However, I do know that because it’s an important day, stress levels can run high.My service on a wedding day can extend to being a part-time bridesmaid, timeline enforcer/coordinator, and sometimes a listening ear.

-1. Think about what photos will be important to you in 50 years
+What photos will be important to you in 50 years?

 I’ve never had a couple say, “A beautiful photo of my shoes”.

 Overwhelmingly, my couples will say, “ Photos of my family and friends.
 Beautiful moments between my [husband/wife] and I.”